 - are 18-60 years of age

-- are an Estonian citizen or have been living in Estonia on the basis of a residence permit for over a year
+- are an Estonian citizen or have been living in Estonia on the basis of a residence at least the last three months

 The interval between donations must be at least 60 days.
 Women are advised to wait 90 days (as women should not give blood more than four times a year).

 You are not suitable to become a donor if: